 It can be hard to view your mother as either an employee or an independent contractor, but for purposes of the IRS, she falls into one category or the other if she is being paid to babysit your children.
-Because your mother is your parent, she is exempt from the nanny tax that would make her responsible for paying both Social Security and Medicare taxes of 15.3 percent on her babysitting earnings.
+Because your mother is your parent, grandma has no nanny tax that would make her responsible for paying both Social Security and Medicare taxes of 15.3 percent on her babysitting earnings.
 However, this income is still subject to taxation, depending upon how much money she earned during the year in total.
-For 2017 IRS income minimum filing thresholds, refer to IRS Publication 17, (2017) Your Federal Income Tax For Individuals.
+For IRS income minimum filing thresholds, refer to IRS Publication 17, Your Federal Income Tax For Individuals.

 When your mother babysits at your home, she is technically a household employee, however, you will not have to withhold FICA (Social Security and Medicare) taxes on this income, and she will not have to pay FICA taxes because she is your parent.
 But, she will still possibly have to report this income if she is required to file taxes for the year.
 You do not have to issue her a W-2 at the end of the year if you decide not to withhold FICA taxes, but it is a good idea to officially have her on the payroll.
 Then, she is required to report this income – and pay FICA as well as income taxes – if you claim the Child and Dependent Care Credit.